corda/corda-docs-portal/content/en/release-notes/_index.md

 These patch releases are valid for the stated supported versions of Corda and CENM only.
 If you are not using a supported version of Corda or CENM, please upgrade to one of the above versions.
 {{< /note >}}

-## What you can do now

-While you wait for the release of the required emergency patch, you can apply one of the following steps to mitigate the threat implied by the log4j Zero-day vulnerability, as referenced in https://nvd.nist.gov/vuln/detail/CVE-2021-44228.

-### For Corda 4.3.8 and above, and CENM 1.3 and above

-Use the `log4j2.formatMsgNoLookups` Java property.
-Set this property to true when specifying it as a Java parameter when running Corda as follows:

-`java -jar corda.jar -Dlog4j2.formatMsgNoLookups=true`

-Alternatively, you can configure a system environment variable which has the same effect.
-For example, in Linux:

-`export LOG4J_FORMAT_MSG_NO_LOOKUPS=true`

-In both cases, the Corda node must be restarted for these mitigations to take effect.

-### Older versions of Corda

-For older Corda versions which use an older version of log4j prior to 2.10, the above mitigation is not possible.
-Instead, the JndiLookup class must be removed from the classpath.
-Please contact Support for assistance in this case.

 # Releases